jeffvance/glusterfs-hadoop-install/README.txt

   for Hadoop workloads.
 If the target is fedora or other non-Red Hat Storage (RHS) platorm then files under the "glusterfs/" directory are used.
 If the target platform is RHS then there's more work to do, but the first step is to clone the rhs-hadoop-install repo and read its README file(s).

-  When packaging the glusterfs-hadoop-install package for fedora or RHS the goal is to create a tar.gz file containing only the files and sub-directories needed for the target installation.
-This tarball will NOT include all of the files available in the glusterfs-hadoop-install repo, but rather just those files, scripts, and sub-directories needed for the target install.
-  ./devutils/mk_tarball.sh is a helper script for creating a package tarball.
-If installing directly from a git clone the common install.sh "--dirs" option is required when the target deployment is RHS.
+Read the RHS README files for more information on creating RHS specific tarballs and preparting rhs for Hadoop jobs.

+  As long as glusterfs/ is the only sub-directory the installation script is simple to execute:
+  - ./install.sh --help  # to learn about the various options,
+  - ./install.sh <brick-device>
+  - examine the log file in /var/log/glusterfs-hadoop-install.log

+  If there is more than one sub-directory in the git repo then a tarball must be created prior to executing install.sh.
+The tarball needs to contain all of the common files and the sub-directories for the target installation.
+After creating the tarball, extract it to a empty directory and run ./install.sh.

-  Each sub-directory can contain a script named "pre_install.sh" and/or a script named "post_install.sh".
+  Each sub-directory may contain a script named "pre_install.sh" and/or a script named "post_install.sh".
 These are the only scripts within a sub-directory that are automatically executed by the common install.sh script.
 As expected, "pre_install.sh" is invoked as the first step of the common "prep_node.sh" script, and "post_install.sh" is invoked as the last step of prep_node.sh.
-  Note: the common prep_node.sh script is automatically invoked by the common install.sh script once per node.
+  Note: the common prep_node.sh script is automatically invoked by the common install.sh script, once per node.

   Sub-directory *_install.sh scripts may execute additional programs and/or scripts, but the common install.sh script only executes one "pre_install" and